This blog post was sponsored in part by e-cloth. All opinions are my own. This post contains affiliate links.

 Paper towels and disposable wipes are convenient, but they aren’t the best for the environment.
 Most wipes are not biodegradable and paper towels create more waste that sits in landfills.
 Instead of using products that are going to create more waste, choose to do a little more laundry.
 Use cloth products to clean your home.

 My favorite cleaning clothes are from E-cloth.
 I’ve been using E-cloth for years and I can’t imagine going back to using rags.
 I have been loving my glass cloths, all purpose cloths, and especially my E-cloth mop.
-E-cloths remove dirt, grease and grime and are proven to remove over 99% of bacteria using just water.
+E-cloths remove dirt, grease, and grime and are proven to remove over 99% of bacteria using just water.
 So not only are you helping to avoid using paper products you can also skip over those chemical-filled cleaners.
-E-cloth is excellent for homes that have sensitivities, allergic reactions or asthma, as e-cloth does not contain any chemicals, fragrances, or dyes that aggravate these conditions.
+E-cloth is excellent for homes that have sensitivities, allergic reactions, or asthma, as e-cloth does not contain any chemicals, fragrances, or dyes that aggravate these conditions.

 This year, thanks to the generosity of e-cloth, I was lucky to add the e-cloth floor and wall duster to my collection.
 This duster is amazing!
 I can quickly swipe the mop along the edge of my ceiling to grab all of the little webs and dust.
-I was shocked how much dust this mop grabbed!
+I was shocked at how much dust this mop grabbed!

 If you’d like to give E-cloth a try they are now available at Ace Hardware.
 Visit the store locator at to find your local participating store.

 Vinegar is nature’s all-purpose cleaner.
 Whether you are using white or apple cider, you can be sure that you are going to be able to disinfect your surfaces, remove bad odors, and leave glass sparkling.
 Vinegar is going to leave your house looking and smelling great!